carpentries/carpentries.org/content/posts/2025/07/spotlight-series-aus-nz.md

 ## The Carpentries in Aotearoa/New Zealand

 This subcommunity focuses on building relationships within the Carpentries community in Aotearoa/New Zealand.
 Aotearoa has several Carpentries members and is also represented on The Carpentries’ Board of Directors.
-The Carpentries in New Zealand has hosted various CarpentryConnects, sharing announcements and opportunities relevant to the New Zealand community, hosting self-organised workshops, and offering professional development.
+The Carpentries in New Zealand has hosted various CarpentryConnects, sharing announcements and opportunities relevant to the New Zealand community, hosting Self-Organised workshops, and offering professional development.

 ### How You Can Contact This Subcommunity
-- Community point of contact: Nisha Ghatak, nisha.ghatak@reannz.co.nz
+- Community point of contact: Nisha Ghatak, nisha.ghatak@reannz.co.nz.
-- Join the mailing list: https://carpentries.topicbox.com/groups/local-aunz
+- Join the mailing list: https://carpentries.topicbox.com/groups/local-aunz.
-- Join the Slack channel: https://swcarpentry.slack.com/archives/CH9MDCTSM
+- Join the Slack channel: https://swcarpentry.slack.com/archives/CH9MDCTSM.

 ### Blog Posts Highlighting The Subcommunity
 - [Carpentry Connect 2024 Australia & Aotearoa New Zealand](https://ardc.edu.au/article/powering-research-through-skills-highlights-from-the-ardc-digital-research-skills-summit-2024/#:~:text=23%20May%3A%20Carpentry%20Connect%202024)